SUNWOOKLEE04/SUNWOOKLEE04/README.md

 - Applied Generative AI: AI agent concepts, prompt design (ROCK framework), Gemini API & Supabase API integration, building applications via vibe coding
 - Team project: collaborative build using a generative AI / deep learning theme

-**Why it matters for PM**
+**Why it matters for a Product Strategist**

-As a non-engineering PM, I'm taking this to understand the real technical constraints and possibilities of AI products, so I can communicate more precisely with engineering teams.
+As a non-engineering product strategist, I'm taking this to understand the real technical constraints and possibilities of AI products, so I can communicate more precisely with engineering teams.

 </td>
 </tr>